NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 > **Apple M1 Chips** <br>
 > If you have a newer Apple computer with an M1 chip, make sure you have
 > installed [Rosetta](https://support.apple.com/en-us/HT211861) before you run
 > the installer.
-If you want want to more fully utilise the new architecture, head over to [Miniforge](https://github.com/conda-forge/miniforge#miniforge3)!
+If you want to more fully utilise the new architecture, head over to [Miniforge](https://github.com/conda-forge/miniforge#miniforge3)!

 The installer will ask you questions during the installation: